datawire/todo/README.md

 You can put whatever logic you want to in the the auth service and implement/reimplement the auth service in whatever language you wish.

-Note: currently the auth service is hard coded to use basic authentication with a hard coded password of "todo".
-The auth0.py next to app.py contains boilerplate code to integrate with auth0.
-If you would like to play with this, you should change it to use your own auth0 account.
-Simply remove the logic currently in app.py, replace it with `return ('', 200)` and add a @requires_auth annotation (you will need to import the decorator from from auth0).
+Currently the auth service provides authentication via an auth0 integration as well as using a hard coded basic authentication check with a password of "todo".

+If you would like to use this implementation as a model for your own auth0 integration, you should change the constants defined in `auth/service.yaml` to reference your own auth0 account.
+You should also disable (or change) the basic authentication check.

 ## Rationale